holistudio/nomocap/README.md

 ```
 These two folders need to be created and filled with the following data:

-`h36m` contains the Human3.6 baseline 3D pose data, which can be downloaded with wget:
+`h36m` folder contains the Human3.6 baseline 3D pose data, which can be downloaded with wget:
 ```
 wget https://www.dropbox.com/s/e35qv3n6zlkouki/h36m.zip
 ```